cvhammond/biomech.dev/posts/Terminology/significant-figures.md

 ## Exceptions to Significant Figures

-Mathematically derived values such as *pi* or *e* do not have a number of significant digits... until they are truncated for computational purposes.
+Mathematically derived values such as $\pi$ or $e$ do not have a number of significant digits... until they are truncated for computational purposes.
 This is sometimes referred to as round-off error.